audiopixel/pixelmixer/README.md

 ## Terminology ##

-A Clip is simply just a wrapper for Shaders that provides additional timing, scaling, and input controls.
+A Clip is simply a wrapper for Shaders that provides additional timing, scaling, and input controls.
-Using a Shader as a Clip allows us to play it back at several instances, each with individual sizing and animation speeds - while also giving every instance independent input parameters.
+Using a Shader in a Clip allows us to play it back several instances, each with individual sizing and animation speeds, while also giving every instance independent input parameters.

-A Pod is a way to group and mix Clips to be blended and positioned as one.
+A Pod is a way to group and mix several Clips to be blended and positioned as one.
 Pods can then be blended into other Pods.
 Pods can also be represented many times over in many places.
-A simple example would be to take one Pod and display it in two different places, perhaps with the second instance mirrored or scaled.

 Once a Shader has been loaded into a Clip, it can be positioned in multiple places with a Pod, and then mixed into the main mix with a Channel.